 The Fair Housing Act is established to protect people with mental or emotional health disabilities.
 According to this Act, people can live with their psychiatric service dog on any property without restrictions.
-As a result, people with mental disabilities are granted legal access since they require a PSD to get over their conditions, such as anxiety, depression, PTSD, etc. You are not required to pay additional fees or charges to live with your psychiatric service dog if you have a valid PSD letter and can live under the no-pet rule.
+You are not required to pay additional fees or charges to live with your psychiatric service dog if you have a valid PSD letter and can live under the no-pet rule.

 Public Access Rights

 People with mental or emotional health disabilities, such as anxiety, depression, phobias, bipolar disorder, PTSD, etc., can travel with their PSDs in various public places.
 These are

 - Hotels, motels, and other places for lodging

 - Places that sell food and beverages, such as restaurants and food stalls

 - Any public gathering space, like a theatre or shopping mall